MicrosoftDocs/learn/learn-pr/azure/azure-spatial-anchors-tutorials/includes/3-exercise-get-started-with-azure-spatial-anchors.md

 In this section, you'll create a new Unity project and get it ready for Mixed Reality Toolkit (MRTK) development.

-First, follow the steps in [Initializing your project and deploying your first application](/learn/paths/beginner-hololens-2-tutorials/) in the Hololens 2 introduction module, excluding the "Build your application to HoloLens 2" instructions in module 7.
+First, follow the steps in [Initializing your project and deploying your first application](/learn/paths/beginner-hololens-2-tutorials/) in the HoloLens 2 introduction module, excluding the "Build your application to HoloLens 2" instructions in unit 7.
 The steps that you'll follow include:

 1. Create the Unity project and give it a suitable name, like **MRTK Tutorials**.
 2. Switch the build platform.